sbseltzer/love-bone/README.md

 ### Basic

-In this use-case, we will build a skeleton, animation, and skin from scratch.
+In this tutorial, we will go over the basics of the BÖNER API.
+- Building a skeleton
+- Making an animation for the skeleton
+- Making an actor that uses the skeleton
+- Making a visual appearance for the actor
+- Making the actor play the animation

 Require the [library](https://github.com/GeekWithALife/boner/tree/master/game/boner):

 ```lua
 local boner = require("boner");
 ```

+#### Making the skeleton

 Create a [Skeleton](#skeleton) out of [Bones](#bone):